 So you’ve got some fuel you want to hold onto.
 Or… maybe you’ve found an old barrel tucked away that Y2K preppers hid.
 Diesel fuel DOES have a shelf life.
 So, let’s answer that question.
 After that, look for the guide on how to store it properly.

 How long can you store diesel?

-Open diesel fuel can last up to 1 month.
+As a general rule, open diesel fuel can last up to 1 month.
 If you have stored the diesel in a sealed container indoors or it is in a vehicle tank, it will last 6 months with no treatment.
-If you have treated the fuel with biocides and stabilizers and kept it in good condition, it will last 12 months.
+If you have treated the fuel with biocides and stabilizers, it will last 12 months.
 Longer than 12 months, it will require more maintenance.

 Reasons not to use old diesel fuel

 High fuel pressure

 One of the reasons diesel has a shelf life is the engines and fuel are different than days past.
 You may not know it, but modern diesel engines are quite complicated.
 From the high-pressure injection to the DPF after-treatment systems, things can get pretty hairy pretty fast.